leizingyiu/bookmarkTools/docs/bookmarks/taoKoulingReader/readme_en.md

 - Copy text
 - Click the bookmark, paste the text in the pop-up box, and confirm
-- The bookmark will jump to Taoxiang, and a bunch of codes will appear,
+- The bookmark will jump to the blank page of Taoxiang, click the bookmark again, and a bunch of codes will appear.
 - Continue to click the bookmark, you can jump to the Taobao page

 #### If it is a Weibo with Taobao activity, or a quick site link with Taobao password